nicrodriguezval/vc/docs/md/docs/workshops/imaging/hardware/ascii/video-ascii.md

 ### RGB to Grayscale

-Now, to convert the original RGB representative pixel into a graycale value of opacity to match the set of textures, we implemented two algorithms inside the fragment shader: Luma and Average Grayscale.
+Now, to convert the original RGB representative pixel into a grayscale value of opacity to match the set of textures, we implemented two algorithms inside the fragment shader: Luma and Average Grayscale.

-Given that the luma formula is widely known to be more accurate how to human eye sees differences in luminosity, we implemented this algorithm in the shader; and to contrast with a more naive approach, we also implemented the magnitude result of the average of luminosity of every channel (red, green, blue).
+Given that the luma formula is widely known to be more accurate to how to human eye sees differences in luminosity, we implemented this algorithm in the shader; and to contrast with a more naive approach, we also implemented the magnitude result of the average of luminosity of every channel (red, green, blue).
 This options could be changed in real-time in the sketch.

 # Implementation

 Video autoplay is disabled for better browser compatibility.
-In the right menu there is several useful indicators, like number of textured used, time ellapsed in seconds and fps and average fps through time.
+In the right menu there is several useful indicators, like number of textures used, time ellapsed in seconds and fps and average fps through time.
+The debug and luma buttons also may be controlled by the keyboard pressing the "d" and "g" keys respectively.
 Also, it counts with many different options given by the selectors:

 > :Tabs
 > > :Tab title=sketch